chaturay/serverless-artillery/tests/bash/README.md

 * `stacks` is the number of copies the SA service to deploy
 * `name` basis for the output and error files
 * `delay` number of seconds to wait between deploying each SA service

-*NOTE:* Running the test in this way *will not wait for the tests to complete* before the script exits.
-The command above will start the tests which will take several minutes to complete, depending on the number of stacks deployed and delay used.

 ## Analyzing Results
 Pass/Fail results are manual.